BehindTheMusicTree/audiometa/audiometa/CONTRIBUTING.md

 Anyone can be a contributor by:

-- Submitting bug reports or feature requests via GitHub Issues
+- Submitting bug reports or feature requests via GitHub Issues (use the issue templates for bug reports and feature requests)
-- Proposing code changes through Pull Requests
+- Proposing code changes through Pull Requests (the PR template will guide you through the process)
 - Improving documentation
 - Participating in discussions
 - Testing and providing feedback